Chapter 3745-38 Ohio NPDES General Permits

 (C) "Alternative general permit" means a type of general NPDES permit that is specific to a type of discharge or geographic area or both that applies in lieu of an otherwise applicable general permit.

-(D) "Applicable water quality standards" means all water quality standards which apply to waters of the state under Chapter 3745-1 of the Administrative Code and under federal regulations.
+(D) "Applicable water quality standards" means all water quality standards that apply to waters of the state under Chapter 3745-1 of the Administrative Code and under federal regulations.

-(F) "Application" means the form used to apply for an individual NPDES permit.
+(F) "Application" means the form used to apply for an individual Ohio NPDES permit.

 (G) "Director" means the director of the Ohio environmental protection agency.

-(K) "Notice of intent" or "NOI" means the form used to request coverage under a general NPDES permit .
+(L) "Notice of intent" or "NOI" means the form used to request coverage under a general NPDES permit.

-(L) "Notice of termination" or "NOT" means the form used to request termination of coverage under a general NPDES permit .
+(M) "Notice of termination" or "NOT" means the form used to request termination of coverage under a general NPDES permit.

-(O) "Person" means the state, any municipal corporation, political subdivision of the state, person as defined in section 1.59 of the Revised Code, or interstate body created by compact, or the federal government or any department, agency, or instrumentality thereof.
+(P) "Person" means the state, any municipal corporation, any other political subdivision of the state, any person as defined in section 1.59 of the Revised Code, any interstate body created by compact, or the federal government or any department, agency, or instrumentality thereof.

-(P) "Point source" means any discernible, confined, and discrete conveyance, including but not limited to any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, container, rolling stock concentrated animal feeding operation, or vessel or other floating craft, from which pollutants are or may be discharged.
+(Q) "Point source" means any discernible, confined, and discrete conveyance, including but not limited to, any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, container, rolling stock, concentrated animal feeding operation, landfill leachate collection system, vessel or other floating craft from which pollutants are or may be discharged.

 (S) "Regional administrator" means the administrator of the United States environmental protection agency, region V.

-(T) "Waters of the state" means all streams, lakes, ponds, marshes, watercourses, waterways, wells, springs, irrigation systems, drainage systems, and all other bodies or accumulations of water, surface and underground, natural or artificial, which are situated wholly or partly within, or border upon, this state, or are within its jurisdiction, except those private waters which do not combine or effect a junction with natural surface or underground waters.
+(T) "Waters of the state" means all streams, lakes, ponds, marshes, watercourses, waterways, wells, springs, irrigation systems, drainage systems, and other bodies or accumulations of water, surface and underground, natural or artificial, regardless of the depth of the strata in which underground water is located, that are situated wholly or partly within, or border upon, this state, or are within its jurisdiction, except those private waters that do not combine or effect a junction with natural surface or underground waters.